webrecorder/specs/README.md

 ### Zip Format File Extension - `.wacz`

-A ZIP file that follows this Web Archive Collecion format spec should use the extension `.wacz`.
+A ZIP file that follows this Web Archive Collection format spec should use the extension `.wacz`.

 Such a file can be referred to as a WACZ file or a WACZ.